Articulation

 Not all 4-year university campuses provide articulation with every community college or for all of their majors or departments.
 Many 4-year universities concentrate on their primary feeder community colleges.
 This doesn’t mean you, as a student, can’t transfer.
 It means that you will need to talk directly with a Berkeley City College Counselor and 4-year admissions advisor.
 In addition, each 4-year university campus will have different articulation with different community colleges, even when they are colleges in the same district.
 For example, Berkeley City College, College of Alameda, Merritt, and Laney have different articulation agreements even though they are sister colleges.
 You also can not assume that a community college course will be accepted the same way at different 4-year universities.
 UC Berkeley, for example, does not automatically use a course the same way that UC Los Angeles does.

-Guide for Out of State Transfer
+Guide for Out-of-State Transfer

 Students who begin their bachelor’s degree at BCC transfer to universities located all over the country.
 The following are the essential elements that you and your counselor will take into account when exploring baccalaureate programs in other states in the U.S.